What Is Parallel Testing?

 Software development and testing have come a long way, with a constant emphasis on speed and efficiency.
 One technique that has gained significant traction in recent years is Parallel Testing.

+Parallel testing is a software testing technique that enables the simultaneous execution of automated tests across multiple configurations, such as different browsers, devices, and operating systems, to improve testing efficiency.
 This automated testing process allows developers to run multiple test cases simultaneously across various real device combinations and browser configurations, thereby distributing tests across available resources.

 In this article, we will explore what Parallel Testing is, when to use it, its advantages and limitations, automation possibilities, testing tools, best practices, and an example of a successful Parallel Testing implementation.